 Trees were heavily used in Olmsted's design to both frame the building and provide shade for visitors and his design still drives all landscaping decisions on the grounds today, including the placement and selection of trees.
 Sixty-five of the trees planted during Olmsted's original design remain today.

-There are currently about 890 trees surrounding the immediate Capitol Building on Capitol Square and more than 4,300 trees throughout the entire 274-acre Capitol Grounds.
+There are about 890 trees surrounding the immediate Capitol Building on Capitol Square and more than 4,300 trees throughout the entire 274-acre Capitol Grounds.

 Olmsted's design of the Capitol Grounds built a natural landscape, as opposed to focusing on individual plants or formal gardens.
 At the U.S. Capitol today, this design is kept intact through tree plantings arranged in natural-looking groups.
 The placement of the largest trees is designed to hide views of the Capitol except from specific angles that show off the building's architecture at its most majestic and inspiring vantage point.
 Olmsted used large, native trees for prominent entrance avenues and walkways.
 Deciduous species, such as elms, lindens, buckeyes and oaks, were commonly chosen – and are still the most prevalent species on the grounds.
 Evergreens are used infrequently, but dominate the plantings at the base of the West Terrace of the Capitol.